LSUHSC-CAIPP-Core-B/CoreSystemsApp/app/CoreC/README.md

 ## Key Features
 - Antibodies
     - Designed to help users easily search for, filter, and collect detailed antibody data.
-    - Gives users the ability to download a selection of antibodies
+    - Gives users the ability to download a selection of antibodies.
 - Stock
-    - Designed to help users easily track supplies in a lab
+    - Designed to help users easily track supplies in a lab.
 - Panels
     - Facilitates the categorization of antibodies into panels based on shared characteristics and common traits.
+- Mouse Stock
+    - Designed to help users easily search for, filter, and collect detailed mouse data.
+    - Gives users the ability to download a selection of mouse data.

 ## Database Configuration
 To ensure proper data manipulation, the database schema must adhere to the following structure: